 It is not possible to gain access to the interior of the Church at present due to health and safety issues.
 The churchyard is usually fully accessible, however and is well worth a visit simply to take in the view.
 The exterior of the church is fully accessible.
 Parking for a few cars is available in front of the lychgate and normally a larger car park through the gate on the north side of the church is available though while building work is ongoing (October 2018) that is out of action.
 Please note that building work may impede access to parts of the church yard too.

 Services at Brampton Abbotts

-While there is no working church building services are being held twice a month in the the Village Hall (HR9 7JD) and at Brampton Abbotts CE Primary School (HR9 7FX).
+While there is no working church building services are being held twice a month at Brampton Abbotts CE Primary School (HR9 7FX).
 Details on the Services page.